Howrah–Mumbai CSMT Mail (via Nagpur): Traction

 It is hauled by a Santragachi Loco Shed or Tatanagar Loco Shed based head on generation equipped WAP-7 electric locomotive from end to end.

 Accidents

-2024 Badabamboo Derailment
+2024 Jharkhand Train Collision

-On 1 August 2024, 12810 Howrah Mumbai Mail, which had started service on 31 July 2024, derailed on 03:39 AM near Badabamboo in Jharkhand, which comes under Chakradharpur division of the South Eastern Railway division.
-18 LHB coaches out of total 22 coaches were derailed in the incident.
-Cause of the incident was explained as collision by an already derailed freight train at 120 km/h.
+On 1 August 2024, 12810 Howrah Mumbai Mail, which had started service on 30 July 2024, derailed at 03:39 AM near Badabamboo in Jharkhand (which comes under Chakradharpur division of the South Eastern Railway zone), when it collided with derailed freight cars.
+18 out of total 22 coaches were derailed in the incident.
+The train was travelling at around 120 km/h when it collided with derailed freight cars.
 2 people were killed in the derailment, while more than 40 people were seriously injured.
 The Ministry of Railways announced an ex-gratia of INR 10 lakhs to the families of the deceased in the derailment, INR 5 lakhs towards grievously injured victims of the derailment and INR 1 lakh towards simple injuries occurred during derailment.

 This was the fourth major railway accident of the 2024 calendar year in the Indian Railways.